eclipse-vertx/vert.x/core_manual_groovy.md

 If `clientAuthRequired` is set to `true` and the client cannot provide a certificate, or it provides a certificate that the server does not trust then the connection attempt will not succeed.

 ## SSL Clients

-NetClients can also be easily configured to use SSL.
+NNetClients can also be easily configured to use SSL.
 They have the exact same API when using SSL as when using standard sockets.

 To enable SSL on a `NetClient` the property `SSL` should be set to `true`.